 Bidding style: There are two ways of expressing your bidding style: in your profile and in your convention card.

 Convention card: I honestly don't know how these are used in the level of bridge that we're playing (tournaments require that you post this).
-But here's info on it: https://www.bridgebase.com/help/v2help/convention_card.html
+But here's a video and here's info on it if you're curious: https://www.bridgebase.com/help/v2help/convention_card.html

 Robots: Robots fill in when someone leaves a table mid-game.
 Here is how the robot bids and plays: https://www.bridgebase.com/doc/gib_system_notes.php